classcentral/team-timezone/README.md

 ## Usage

 ### Basic example
 The `teamTimezone` method requires two parameters.
-An `id` of the DOM element that the widget will be attached to, and a `people` object with relevant timezone data for your team.
-The `people` param can be either a json file or a plain javascript object .
+An `id` of the DOM element that the widget will be attached to and a `people` object with the relevant timezone data for your team.
+The `people` param can be either an imported json file or a plain javascript object.
 See below for proper formatting.

 ```javascript
 import teamTimezone from "@classcentral/team-timezone";